-PSY 105 \$ 3 credits Personal Applications of Psychology
+PSY 105♦ Personal Applications of Psychology

 A practical and personal application of the psychological principles.
 Includes an introduction to theoretical and empirical research in general psychology and psychology of adjustment and a selection of optional modules on personal adjustment, learning, motivation, interpersonal skills, abnormal psychology, interpersonal communication and special topics in psychology.
-Lecture: 3 hours

-PSY 201≎ Introduction to Social Psychology
+PSY 201♦ Introduction to Social Psychology